 Yes due to the Hypo allergic properties of Bajra it is safe for Lactating mothers.
 It is considered very nutritious for Lactating mothers as it is dense with many micronutrients and macronutrients.
 Bajra is full of calcium, iron, and fiber which is essential for both baby and nursing mother.
 Bajra also increases lactation.

-Just Roast some Bajra flour in some ghee and ajwain seeds, add jaggery, ginger powder, and a pinch of salt, add water and let it boil and cook in low flame for 5 minutes.
-Bajra raab will be ready in less than 15 minutes.
+Just Roast some Bajra flour in some ghee and ajwain seeds, add jaggery, ginger powder, and a pinch of salt, add water and let it boil, and cook on low flame for 5 minutes.
+Bajra dish will be ready in less than 15 minutes.
 (20)

 Are there any side effects of Bajra? ?